curtis628/kafka-cli-client/README.md

 # kafka-cli-client
-Docker image contains kafka CLI distribution (and its dependencies)
+PhotonOS-based image containing kafka CLI (and its dependencies)

-Docker image with utilities for executing (and debugging) kafka CLI tools against a kafka/zookeeper cluster that's hosted externally.
+This image isn't meant for hosting a kafka cluster.
+Instead, it's meant as a debugging tool where we can run the kafka CLI tools against a kafka cluster run externally.

-Includes:
-* vim
+Image includes:
-* curl
+* `vim`
-* jq
+* `curl`
-* default-jre
+* `openjre`
 * kafka distribution

-Configuration
+NOTE: There are wrapper scripts to invoke common kafka commands directly from the system path (`/usr/local/bin/`):
+* `kafka-topics`
+* `kafka-console-producer`
+* `kafka-console-consumer`
-* bash color prompt
+* `zookeeper-shell`